tom-clik/clikpage/_notes/Image heights.md

 # Image heights

-## Note -- seems to have been solved.
-See testing/css/imageHeights.cfm

 Getting images to fit the height of their containers is one of the biggest problems we face.

 Unless at some point a container has a fixed height, the images will cause the layout to expand.
-There is no way around this in pure CSS.

-If we want to use Grid layouts to size the page (best) we therefore have to use JavaScript to fix the height of the image's container to ensure it fits.
+You can, if every element from the body down has a height of 100%, get the image to fit using pure CSS.
+You can set the height to 100% and object fit to "scale-down".
+You can't use a min-height:100% on the ubercontainer to do this, which makes things very difficult.

+Without the image "busting" the grid, use can use grids with an expandable ubercontainer to create a cell of the correct size.
+We can then use JavaScript to fix the height of the image element.
+The frame and the image then both need height 100% and this will work.

 ## Examples

-A grid layout has fixed header and footer and variable content.
+A grid layout has fixed height header and footer and variable content.
 The content expands so the page fills the screen.
-Adding an image to the Content will force the content to expand even if the height is set to 100%.
+Adding an image to the Content will "bust" the grid and push the footer off the screen.

 ```
 >Screen top  ===============